Subash-A-A/Text-To-Speech/README.md

 # Text-To-Speech
-Text to Speech using JavaScript.
+Text to Speech using JavaScript SpeechSynthesis.